Souis-41/Souis-41.github.io/ASR.md

   - Tibetan ASR
     - a hybrid CTC-Attention ASR network architecture; connected with Language Model using shallow fusion
-    - a transfer learning technique enables the model to reach <12% Word Error Rate with only ~30h of training data beating [zhou et. al](http://tcci.ccf.org.cn/conference/2017/papers/106.pdf) with a relative WER of ~10%
+    - a transfer learning technique enables the model to reach <7% Word Error Rate with only ~30h of training data beating [zhou et. al](http://tcci.ccf.org.cn/conference/2017/papers/106.pdf) (WER ~14.5%) with more convincing train-test split and no prior knowledge in Tibentan language

 - Future Works

 - Read More